alexpalper06/ATSD-Ex2/README.md

 #### 1\.
 Session Management

-The `ManagerUserSession` was enhanced to store the `username` globally, allowing the navbar to display the logged-in user's name.
+The `ManagerUserSession` was enhanced to store the `username` globally, allowing the navbar to display the logged in user's name.

 ```java
 public void logearUsuario(Long idUsuario, String username) {